borderline-games/blog/tutorials/gettinghit!/trauma-based-screenshake.md

 Welcome to this tutorial series in which we will explore the many ways of improving the *feel* of *being hurt* using **screenshakes** and **camera effects**.

 Over the years, you most likely encountered many forms of **screenshakes**, whether they were a way to *increase the impact* of the player's actions or those of *the enemies*.
-This tutorial will focus on the later since this series is all about **getting your ass kicked**.
+This tutorial will focus on the latter since this series is all about **getting your ass kicked**.

 This tutorial was heavily based on [this GDC talk](https://www.youtube.com/watch?v=tu-Qe66AvtY) with improvements here and there.
 The implementation is done in **Unity** but can easily be ported to any other engine.